petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 From [each widget's](../search-configuration-reference.md#search-widgets) configuration, use the Display Template field to choose from available configurations.
 Available templates include those created specifically for the widget you're configuring, in the Global site or the current site.

-SCREENSHOT of Display Template in widget configuration

 From Instance Settings you can change the default template for a widget, so that when you add the widget to a page it defaults to the configured template.

-SCREENSHOT of Instance Settings (or a mash-up for these 2 screenshots to not take up too much space)
+Doing this requires getting the widget template's key from the template editor.

 ![You can set the default widget template in the instance scope and override it in the widget scope.](./using-search-widget-display-templates/images/01.png)

+There are several out-of-the-box templates you can choose from.

 ## Using the Out-of-the-Box Templates